What is COVID-19?

 The Big Banks

-Big banks including Royal Bank of Canada (RBC), Toronto-Dominion Bank (TD), Bank of Nova Scotia (Scotiabank), Bank of Montreal (BMO), Canadian Imperial Bank of Commerce (CIBC) and National Bank of Canada have opted to provide coordinated relief for their customers.
+At the beginning of COVID-19, big banks including Royal Bank of Canada (RBC), Toronto-Dominion Bank (TD), Bank of Nova Scotia (Scotiabank), Bank of Montreal (BMO), Canadian Imperial Bank of Commerce (CIBC) and National Bank of Canada (NBC) opted to provide coordinated relief for their customers.

-These banks will be working with personal and small business clients to cope with the economic fallout of the virus.
-Effective immediately, all six are introducing mortgage payment deferrals of up to six (6) months and are also offering relief on other credit products for those families who are facing hardship during this situation.
+These banks introduced mortgage payment deferrals of up to six (6) months and and also offered relief on other credit products for those families who are facing hardship during this situation.